Ingredients to Avoid at Home | Everlasting Organics

 Ammonia Respiratory Hazard

 A common ingredient in glass cleaners and multi-surface sprays.
-Ammonia fumes irritate the respiratory tract, eyes, and skin — and when mixed with bleach (a common accident), it creates toxic chloramine gas.
-Particularly dangerous for people with asthma or respiratory conditions.
+Ammonia fumes irritate the respiratory tract, eyes, and skin — and when mixed with bleach (a common household accident), it creates toxic chloramine gas.
+Particularly dangerous for people with asthma or chronic respiratory conditions, and for children whose airways are more sensitive to chemical irritants.

 May Appear As